 A single <frontmatter> element can be placed early in your <book> or <article>, after some metadata, such as the overall <title>.
 It is optional, but likely highly desirable.
 The following subsections describe the items that may be employed within the <frontmatter>.
 Most are optional, and some may be repeated.
-An <article> differs in that it must contain a <titlepage> and then may only contain an <abstract>.
+An <article> differs in that it must contain a <bibinfo> and <titlepage> and then may only contain an <abstract>.
 Generally, these will get default titles, localized in the language of your document, but these defaults may also be replaced by giving a <title> element.
 None of these divisions themselves is numbered, precluding any content within that is numbered.
 So, for example, no <figure> may be included.
 But you could choose to include an <image>, perhaps within a <biography>.

 If a component of the front matter cannot be numbered, how best to subdivide something like a <preface>?
 This is a good use of the <paragraphs> element.
 It allows for a (minimal) title, but cannot be subdivided further.
 See the later part of Section 4.6 for more about this exceptional element.